-Of course, the 8-day advocates will inform you of your misunderstanding of Deuteronomy 16:8 which to them must be interpreted to indicate 8 days of eating unleavened bread.
+Of course, the 8-day advocates will argue that there is a misunderstanding of Deuteronomy 16:8, which they interpret to indicate 8 days of eating unleavened bread.

 For six days you shall eat unleavened bread; and on the seventh day there shall be a solemn assembly to Yahweh your eloahi; you shall do no work on it.
 (Deut.
 16:8)

-According to their interpretation, since everyone knows that the seventh day is Abib 21 and a High Sabbath, it should be obvious that Abib 15 is day one.
-One just has to add six days to Abib 15 and it all works out to Abib 21 in full accord with Deut.
+According to their interpretation, since everyone knows that the seventh day is Abib 21 and a High Sabbath, it should be evident that Abib 15 is day one.
+Therefore, one merely has to add six days to Abib 15, and it all works out to Abib 21 in full accord with Deut.
 16:8.

 To arrive at a correct understanding of Deut.
 16:8 it is imperative that we look at this verse in context: